twitter/wordpress/readme.txt

 Display admin notice if current PHP version does not meet minimum requirements.
 Do not display Tweet button in auto-generated excerpt.

 == Changelog ==
+= 1.5.0 =
+* Place Twitter administrative menu as a general menu item, not the deprecated utility menu.
+WordPress 4.5 compatibility feature.
+* Use publish.twitter.com oEmbed API endpoint for single Tweet oEmbed

 = 1.4.0 =
 * Remove Tweet button options for share count and align display, matching Twitter's changes
 * Convert Twitter profile URLs into a Follow button